All Episodes

 Brad, thank you very much for coming on.

-uh to talk about these important issues i'm to my mind uh joe when we reflect on this the key question is uh what's its impact going to be on warfare And that really is an issue we don't know.
+To my mind, Joe, when we reflect on this, the key question is what's its impact going to be on warfare?

 We're thinking through this issue on a day-to-day basis, but we don't have the right intellectual constructs, I think, to understand this.

-And the technology, as you've stressed time and again, is advancing so quickly that it remains in many respects ahead really of our ability to think through this issue intellectually in so many ways.
+And the technology, as you've stressed time and again, is advancing so quickly that it remains in many respects ahead, really, of our ability to think through this issue intellectually in so many ways.

-So to my mind, it's a lot like 1945 where we've just had an atomic bombing of Hiroshima and Nagasaki.
+So, to my mind, it's a lot like 1945, where we've just had an atomic bombing of Hiroshima and Nagasaki.

-People around the world were asking, well, what does this mean?
+And people around the world were asking, well, what does this mean?

-And one of the answers was, this is a new age.
+And one of the answers was: this is a new age.

 This is the nuclear era.

-And the point of military before Hiroshima were to win wars, the point of military after Hiroshima were to deter wars.
+And the point of militaries before Hiroshima were to win wars.

-There's cyber war, there's small power conflict, and there's great power conflict.
+Of course, there are many different types of conflict: there's cyber war, there's small power conflict, and there's great power conflict.

-So we need to think through, is it going to make war more or less likely?
+So, we need to think through: is it going to make war more or less likely?

-And that means that we've got the US, other nuclear states have the ability to execute a second strike against any potential attacker.
+And that means that we've got the U.S., other nuclear states have the ability to execute a second strike against any potential attacker.

-And because nuclear weapons increase the cost of war to such a high level, right?
+And because nuclear weapons increase the costs of war to such a high level, right, it's very expensive to wage nuclear war.

-And thus we haven't had, thankfully, a nuclear war, at least so far.
+And thus, we haven't had, thankfully, a nuclear war, at least so far.

-So is AI going to undermine that, right?
+So, is AI going to undermine that?

-And so what's going to happen in that relationship and the danger that we of course worry about is that AI, not necessarily for the US, but for other nuclear states, takes a role in decision making, right, in being able to inform that you're under a nuclear attack, for example, and then to generate the response.
+And the danger that we, of course, worry about is that AI, not necessarily for the U.S., but for other nuclear states, takes a role in decision-making, right?

 Nobody wants a nuclear war, but nobody wants an accidental or inadvertent nuclear war.